-The SASC is responsible for advising the Minister for Innovation and Skills on how the skills sector is performing and will engage directly with industry and employers to deliver the skills they need for future jobs in South Australia.
+The SASC is responsible for advising the Minister for Education, Training and Skills on how the skills sector is performing and will engage directly with industry and employers to deliver the skills they need for future jobs in South Australia.
 The Industry Skills Councils will help deliver advice on how government can invest in a highly skilled workforce.

 The Commission is committed to supporting a skills system that is flexible and responsive to future work, and supporting and skilling more South Australians for the opportunities that will come from the state's traditional and emerging industries.